-2. STAKEHOLDERS ENGAGEMENT
+2. STAKEHOLDER ENGAGEMENT

-As stakeholders play a crucial role in sustaining the success of our business, we make use of various communication channels to understand and engage our stakeholders.
-The probable points of concern of our stakeholders identified and the way of our communication and responses are as follows:
+Our stakeholders play a crucial role in sustaining the success of our business, we make use of various communication channels to understand and engage our stakeholders.
+Expectations and demands of our stakeholders and the communication channels are as follows: